enchanted-sword/dashboard-unfucker/README.md

 - Not fully tested on chromium or safari, but sources seem to say that it does work as intended.
 - If it injects, but ends up wonky, chances are you just need to do a full reload of the page (ctrl + shift + r).
 - If you've updated script versions but it doesn't fix a version-specific bug, it's likely because of browser caching, closing and reopening the browser usually fixes it.
+- If the script is seemingly hiding your inbox/activity feed/etc., remove any custom adblock filters that you were previously using to hide the live/shop/etc. icons.

 ## Known issues / Incompatibilities
 - The script apparently conflicts with HTTPS Everywhere extension on Firefox.